rdswift/picard-docs-restructure/DEV_UTILS.md

 Some of the functions allow you to specify a specific language to which the processing should be applied.
 This is enabled by including `-l {language}` or `--language {language}` on the command line following the processing command, such as `python dev_utils.py test po --language fr` to check just the French language `*.po` files.
 If no language is specified, the language processed defaults to English (en).
 Use the language `-all` to repeat the processing for all supported languages.

+In addition, the repository contains a pre-commit configuration file (`.pre-commit-config.yaml`) that will perform some basic checks on the files.
+This can be configured to run automatically when commiting changes to the git repository.
+See the [pre-commit documentation](https://pre-commit.com) for more information regarding the installation and use of the pre-commit hooks.

 ## Checking Files (`test`)